 Take Xiaohongshu as an example.
 In the early days, it was just a PDF manual update for overseas shopping function verification requirements.
 Later, it developed its own app.
 Its success does not only rely on technology, but more importantly, it finds the needs of users and provides corresponding solutions.
 Similarly, helping independent developers find practical ideas, dismantle them, package them into products for sale, is also a successful model.

 So, how do independent developers without technology create products?
 The answer is through information.
-Use third-party tools or platforms, such as Knowledge Planet, to create information products and profit from information differences.
+Use third-party tools or platforms, such as Knowledge Planet, to create information products and profit from the information gap.
 Many of these independent developers even earn more than some technical developers.

 The key here is to find a user need that is not being adequately met and create a better solution to satisfy it.
 For independent developers, large and comprehensive products are often not their competitive advantage.
 On the contrary, opportunities in long-tail segments are more worthy of their exploration.
 For example, browser plug-ins, image format conversion tools, etc. may not be worth mentioning to large companies, but they are excellent living spaces for independent developers.